Girard's Hot Shot Azalea

 A stunning variety with bright crimson blooms that cover dense mounded branches in mid spring, and foliage that turns reddish-orange in fall; showy when in a border or as a garden accent; absolutely must have well-drained, highly acidic and organic soil

 Girard's Hot Shot Azalea is covered in stunning clusters of lightly-scented crimson trumpet-shaped flowers at the ends of the branches in mid spring before the leaves.
-It has green foliage which emerges light green in spring.
+It has green deciduous foliage which emerges light green in spring.
 The glossy narrow leaves turn an outstanding orange in the fall.
-The fruit is not ornamentally significant.

 Girard's Hot Shot Azalea is a dense multi-stemmed deciduous shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.